 The Gerber gift and all matching gifts will help the college meet 100% of demonstrated financial need for a significant portion of Augustana students, beginning with the class entering the college in the fall of 2023.

-The $40 million gift, which is the largest made to Augustana, is among the largest gifts to any of the 26 colleges affiliated with the Evangelical Lutheran Church of America (ELCA).
+The $40 million gift, which is the largest made to Augustana, is among the largest gifts to any of the 26 colleges affiliated with the Evangelical Lutheran Church in America (ELCA).

 “As I discussed this gift over the course of the past few months with Murry, I could sense the pride he has in offering students who have the same life circumstances he had the opportunity for the type of education offered at Augustana College,” Barnds explained.